yangdihangN/gloo/docs/content/gloo_integrations/cert_manager/_index.md

 ## Setup your DNS
 In this example we used the domain name 'test.solo.io'.
 We've set an A record for this domain to resolve to the result of `minikube ip` so we can test with minikube.

-While you can update your aws dns settings throught the AWS UI, I find performing changes through the command line faster.
+While you can update your aws dns settings through the AWS UI, I find performing changes through the command line faster.
 Update the dns record through the aws command line tool (remember to replace *HOSTED_ZONE* and *RECORD* with your values):

 ```shell